BillyDM/billydm.github.io/content/blog/clarifying-some-things.md

 I can't stress this point enough.
 There's so much more to GUI than meets the eye.

-I'm now of the opinion that a *truly* fully-featured GUI library might only possible with a dedicated team of developers.
-There's a lot of one-man GUI projects in Rust, but realistically I don't think they'll ever achieve widespread general use if they stay that way (or at the very least it will take that developer a very long time to reach that point).

-For anyone developing these Rust GUI libraries, I'd like to give a list of features that, in my opinion, are needed before the GUI library can truly be considered "fully-featured".
-While you don't need to support all of these, this should still should give some outline of what it will take to truly compete with the likes of QT, JUCE, GTK, Flutter, Electron, etc.
+### Edit:

+Now while that point still stands, I think I was being unfair with my previous edit.

+There's a lot of "one man" Rust GUI libraries out there.
+There's nothing wrong with that, and they can already be used for a wide variety of applications.
+I think most if not all these projects aren't actually trying to directly compete with the likes of QT, JUCE, GTK, Flutter, Electron, etc. They are aiming to be a solution for a different problem, and I believe they are achieving that very well.

+My personal favorite is [egui](https://github.com/emilk/egui), it makes it so easy to whip up prototypes, and the performance isn't bad either.

+With that out of the way, I still want to give you my list from the previous edit.
+The point I'm now making is that if the goal of a particular Rust GUI library *is* to compete in the big leagues, there are a lot of complicated hidden details that must be addressed.
+While not every one of these features need to be included, I think it gives a good overall idea of the complexity we're dealing with here.

+Some of these features include:

 * Extensive documentation, examples, and tutorials (hello worlds and 7GUIs alone aren't enough)
 * Accessibility features.
 This one is hard to get right.
-* Proper unicode text support with inline styling.
+* Proper unicode text support.
+Even better if it has support for inline styling.
 This one is *very* hard to get right.
 * Text that looks sharp even at small sizes.
 I say this because a lot of Rust GUI libraries currently use GPU-based text rendering which doesn't look very good.
 * Built-in features to help with localization
 * Support to easily use custom icons